hexlet-codebattle/battle_asserts/README.md

 ## How to add a new problem

-You have to write a description of the problem and the implementation.
+You have to write the description of the problem and the correct implementation.
+See examples in `src/battle_asserts/issues`.

-Examples are in `src/battle_asserts/issues`.
 Corresponding tests are in `test/battle_asserts/issues`.

 A problem file includes:

 * `level` — difficulty of the problem; possible values are `elementary`, `easy`, `medium`, `hard`.
 * `description` — detailed description of the problem.
 * `test-data` — data in a specified format which will be used to test solutions.
-The first element in this list will be displayed as an example to players, so this example should be a good one, it should clarify and illustrate the problem as much as possible.
+The first element in this list will be displayed as an example to players, so it should clarify and illustrate the problem as much as possible.
+Do not choose a trivial case for this example.
 * `arguments-generator` — arguments generator for the `solution` function;
     generated arguments will be used to test players' solutions.
-* `solution` — implementation of a solution for the problem.
+* `solution` — implemented correct solution.

-Test file includes a call to test generator (the same for all tests).
+Test file includes a call to a test generator (the same for all tests).

 ## Related links